haroonsyed/Rust-Machine-Learning/README.md

 \*\* Note

 K-Means-Clustering.ipynb uses evcxr which is purely in rust.
-The rest of the notebook is in python.
+The rest of the notebook is in python with bindings to core rust code.

-This is due to how slow dependencies installed in evcxr everytime the notebook was opened (even with caching enabled).
+The switch is due to how slow dependencies installed in evcxr everytime the notebook was opened (even with caching enabled).
+And the general tooling is better with python.

 EVCXR is a very cool project though!